-Tiling of vector data is a technology that can be used to optimize delivering vector data over the web to create maps.
+Vector Tiles is a technology that optimizes delivering vector data over the web to create maps.
 The approach provides a pre-defined shape (i.e. tile) to package vector data.
-Tiling of vector data enables faster map loads (due to reduced size) and offer flexible styling on the client side with modern, easy-to-use tools.
+Vector tiles enable faster map loads (due to reduced size) and offer flexible styling on the client side with modern, easy-to-use tools.

 This Engineering Report (ER) describes the work done by participants during the Vector Tiles Pilot (VTP) to add Mapbox and GeoJSON vector tile support to Web Map Tile Servers.
-A summary of other work done in the VTP is presented in the VTP Summary Engineering Report cite:[Meek2018].
+A summary of other work done in the VTP is presented in the VTP Summary Engineering Report [1].